 - creating an uncomfortable or hostile work environment.

 Proving retaliation can be difficult because employers are often able to give other reasons for their actions.
-For example, a manager might say that a negative evaluation was due to performance problems rather than retaliation.
+For example, a manager might say that a negative evaluation was due to performance problems rather than an employee's complaint of discrimination.
 However, an investigation can often reveal the employer's true motive.

 What Can an Employee Do?